How to Move a Fridge: A Comprehensive Guide

 Moving a refrigerator is a tricky business.
-How are you supposed to move a heavy awkward item without damaging it?
-Or even your back?
+Moving a refrigerator without damaging it or injuring yourself is even harder.

 Table of contents